Careless Whisper: Speech-to-Text Hallucination Harms: Implications and Future Work

 Based on our findings, we suggest that this kind of hallucination bias could also arise for any demographic group with speech impairments yielding more disfluencies (such as speakers with other speech impairments like dysphonia, the very elderly, or non-native language speakers).
 We also want to point out that any individual with disfluency carries multiple identities and demographic characteristics and may, therefore, be further intersectionally impacted to a higher or lesser degree.

 Future work in this area should, therefore, examine the intersectional nature of hallucination bias and harms.
 We suggest that researchers may use our approach for identifying and categorizing hallucination harms, i.e., explicitly account for the type of technology (in this case: generative AI), the particular application (in this case: speech-to-text transcription), and the particular subpopulation (in this case: individuals with aphasia).
 This approach can avoid generalizations of AI harms and allow for more specific AI harms classifications that may lead to targeted mitigation strategies.
+We also suggest to decidedly include the subpopulation (in this case, people with speech impairments) into the process of designing and testing generative AI systems.

 The primary outcome of this paper focuses on the existence of hallucinations, including hallucinations of different types.
-However, future work can and should be done using the Word Error Rate (WER), a standard metric of accuracy for speech-to-text.
-Prior work has found that WER is consistently worse for populations with health concerns, such as individuals with dysphonia~\cite{HidalgoLopez2023}.
+However, future work can and should be done using the Word Error Rate (WER)~\cite{Klakow2002}, generally reported as a numeric percentage, which serves as the standard metric of accuracy for speech-to-text.
+Prior work has found that the WER metric is worse for populations with health concerns, such as individuals with dysphonia~\cite{HidalgoLopez2023}.
 Definitionally, hallucinations will also cause the WER metric to be worse.
-Forthcoming work regards comparing WERs across different speech-to-text services, wherein we find that Whisper performs better on average relative to its peers.
-This leads to the question: should users accept use of an overall-accurate system, if it occasionally makes massive transcription errors in the form of hallucinations?
+That said, our focus on hallucinations is instructive: looking solely at the standard reported metric of WER can conceal the concrete harms of more granular text-based errors.
+Hallucinations can be quoted and attributed to speakers in ways affecting their employment, education, etc. more viscerally than mistranscriptions.
+Reading hallucinated quotes can permanently change one’s impression of the speaker in a way that simply isn’t true for a basic mistranscription (wherein a reader could easily ascertain that, e.g., ``orchestra violence'' refers to ``orchestra violins''), even if both types of errors would lead to comparable WERs.
+The importance of separating WER reporting from more granular analysis of hallucinations is corroborated by contemporaneous work finding that WER ``cannot differentiate between hallucinatory and non-hallucinatory models''~\cite{frieske2024hallucinations}.
+Forthcoming work regards comparing WERs across different speech-to-text services, wherein we find that Whisper performs in line with expectations~\cite{Radford2022}.
+This leads to an open question: should users accept using an on-average accurate system, in exchange for a 1\% chance of yielding a potentially harmful transcription error via hallucinations?